-Listed below are the programs for 2013 Take Your Child to Work Day.
+Listed below are the programs for 2018 Take Your Child to Work Day.

 To register your child, go to the

 page.
-Child registration will open on Wednesday, July 3rd, 2013.
+Child registration will open on Friday, May 25th, 2018.

 There are a lot of scary diseases throughout the world.
 Scientific investigators create ways to protect people from these diseases.
 In “You Be the Investigator,” your job is to create a way to protect your patient (an egg) from these dangerous diseases.
 Using different building materials and your imagination, you will build a protective device and test it for safety on a challenging obstacle course.
 Then, you will learn about some of the diseases that scientists are studying.